-- 408. When an overtime assignment must be made, the most senior qualified employees shall be given the first opportunity to volunteer for the overtime assignment.
-If there is an insufficient number of volunteers, assignment may begin with the least senior employees able to do the work. - 409.
-Any employee working in excess of the regular or normal work day or week shall be compensated at the overtime rate of one-and-one-half times the base hourly rate which shall include a night differential if applicable. - 410.
-Overtime compensation so earned shall be computed subject to all the provisions and conditions set forth herein. - 411.
-Overtime shall be distributed on a voluntary, rotational basis.
+- 420. When an overtime assignment must be made, the most senior qualified employees shall be given the first opportunity to volunteer for the overtime assignment.
+If there is an insufficient number of volunteers, assignment may begin with the least senior employees able to do the work.
+Before requiring mandatory overtime, the City shall make good faith efforts to utilize voluntary overtime or other appropriate personnel. - 421.
+As soon as administratively possible, but no sooner than October 31, 2022, the City will track voluntary vs mandatory overtime by department and provide an annual fiscal report upon request in July of each year. - 422.
+Any employee working in excess of the regular or normal work day or week shall be compensated at the overtime rate of one-and-one-half times the base hourly rate which shall include a night differential if applicable. - 423.
+Overtime compensation so earned shall be computed subject to all the provisions and conditions set forth herein.

+- 424. Overtime shall be distributed on a voluntary, rotational basis.
 The rotation shall begin with the most senior qualified employee in the classification, in the department or in the facility and continue down through the seniority list which shall be provided to the Union upon request.
 Overtime shall be equalized among all volunteers on an annual basis.
 Each department shall provide its overtime records to the Union Steward upon request.
-Appointing Officers shall give as much notice as possible of available overtime to be worked. - 412.
+Appointing Officers shall give as much notice as possible of available overtime to be worked. - 425.
 Whenever possible, available overtime shall be posted a minimum of two (2) weeks in advance.
 This posting shall include the name of the first eligible employee to sign up for said overtime.
 The posting shall also include a cut-off date and time for signing up.
 Once the sign-up has been completed, the names of the employees who are to work the overtime shall be posted.
-In the event of an insufficient number of volunteers, employees shall be drafted to work the overtime by reverse seniority. - 413.
+In the event of an insufficient number of volunteers, employees shall be drafted to work the overtime by reverse seniority. - 426.
 All contact attempts made for offering overtime shall be documented.
-Upon request, this information will be made available to the Union. - 414.
+Upon request, this information will be made available to the Union. - 427.
 For the purposes of this provision, the evaluation of an employee's qualifications shall not be arbitrary.